Electrodynamics of Vortices in Quasi-2D Scalar Bose-Einstein Condensates: The connection between vortices in quasi-2D BEC and electrodynamics

 In principle, by solving Eq. \eqref{sf_A_mu}, one can get the effective fields and study the vortex dynamics.
 However, the Heaviside step function in Eq. \eqref{sf_A_mu} shows that one must take into account the history or past behavior of $J^{\mu}_{j, \rm{sf}} \left( \boldsymbol{r}, t \right)$, which is the general feature of the odd-dimensional spacetime \cite{Gurses2003} and makes it difficult to solve Eq. \eqref{sf_A_mu}.

 The results in this section show that one may consider vortices in a quasi-2D scalar BEC as free electric charges in 2D matter.
 However, there is one thing missing in the duality we presented: what is the effective magnetic field $\boldsymbol{B}_{\rm sf} \left( \boldsymbol{r}, t \right)$?
-In the next section, we will define the direction of $\boldsymbol{B}_{\rm sf} \left( \boldsymbol{r}, t \right)$ from the effective Lorentz force and show that the phenomenological damped PVM \cite{Mehdi2023} can be derived.
+In the next section, we will define the direction of $\boldsymbol{B}_{\rm sf} \left( \boldsymbol{r}, t \right)$ from the effective Lorentz force and show that the damped PVM \cite{Rica1990,Mehdi2023} can be derived using that effective Lorentz force.